-EFFECT Sec.
-15 Failure of the manager/coach or team representative to notify the plate umpire that a courtesy runner is being used, and there is an appeal by the opposing team, the courtesy runner /baserunner shall be called out.

-NOTE: The use of a courtesy runner does not constitute a substitution.
-Where a courtesy runner is used in coed categories, a male must be placed for a male, a female for a male.
+- EFFECT Sec.
+15 Failure of the manager/coach or team representative to notify the plate umpire that a courtesy runner is being used, and there is an appeal by the opposing team, the courtesy runner /baserunner shall be called out. - NOTE: The use of a courtesy runner does not constitute a substitution.
+Where a courtesy runner is used in coed categories, a male must be placed for a male, a female for a female, or a female for a male.